lvarin/mongodb-template/README.md

 oc process -f wordpress-template.yaml | oc apply -f -
 ```

 By default version `6.0` is deployed.
+For a whole list of versions available, visit the [docker hub page](https://hub.docker.com/r/bitnami/mongodb/tags) with all the tags available.